 By David Fraser, Privacy Lawyer | Partner at McInnes Cooper,

-Michelle Awad, Partner at McInnes Cooper
+Michelle Awad, QC, Partner at McInnes Cooper

 On November 25, 2016, the Supreme Court of Canada decided privilege wins again – twice.
 In two separate decisions – Lizotte v.
 Aviva Insurance Company of Canada and Alberta (Information and Privacy Commissioner) v.
 University of Calgary – the Court declared first litigation privilege, then solicitor-client privilege, the winner over competing statutory disclosure obligations.
 While the Court reconfirms solicitor‑client and litigation privilege are distinct and distinguishable from one another (and provides a useful summary of their similarities and differences at paragraph 22 of Lizotte v.
 Aviva Insurance Company of Canada), it also confirms both privileges are equally fundamental to the proper functioning of the Canadian legal system – and demonstrate the heights to which the Court will go to protect both in the face of statutory disclosure obligations.